-Submission must be received from local sponsor no later than May 31st.
-Sponsors may establish separate deadlines for Trail Maintenance Entities (TMEs).
+Submission must be received from Local Sponsor no later than May 31st.
+Sponsors may establish separate deadlines for TMEs.
+To be eligible to receive Snowmobile Trail Grant funds, a COMPLETE APPLICATION MUST BE EMAILED BY MAY 31st.

-Notice: No costs incurred before the April 1st or after March 31st, will be reimbursed.
+Notice: No costs incurred before April 1st or after March 31st will be reimbursed.